Schunck: Spin-offs

 Verleisdonk opened a ladies wear shop in Geleen (Raadhuisstraat 23–25), which still sports a 'Schunck' sign in the original lettering.

 Leo Schunck purchased the Markthal.
 From 19 September 1972 to 1 March 1981, his son Peter Schunck (who was consequently a namesake of his famous grandfather) was director of Peter Schunck BV.

 Peter's daughter Leonie (1911–1997) and her husband Arnold Käller (coincidentally also the same first name as the main firm's founder), started the furniture shop Käller-Schunck in Heerlen, which was later renamed Hiero.

-Another shop to carry the family name was opened in 2004 by Peter's greatgranddaughter Maaike Hendriks-Schunck, Schunck Art & Bijoux, primarily business-to-business, making paintings and jewellery for clothing shops (in line with the family tradition), although private individuals can also have paintings and jewellery custom made.
+Another shop to carry the family name was opened in 2004 by Peter's greatgranddaughter Maaike Hendriks-Schunck, Schunck Art & Bijoux, primarily business-to-business, making paintings and jewelry for clothing shops (in line with the family tradition), although private individuals can also have paintings and jewelry custom made.